Shloicker/Inkwell-Inc-Generic/tutorial.md

  The combat room is another special loot room that has an enemy in it.
 It takes seven arguments:

     #x, y, enemy alive description, enemy dead description, tile inventory, tile currency amount, enemy
-    bandit_room = combat_room(0, -1, "This room has a bandit in it!", "This room has a dead bandit in it.", [game_items.iron_sword], 100, game_enemies.enemy)
+    bandit_room = combat_room(0, -1, "This room has a bandit in it!", "This room has a dead bandit in it.", [game_items.iron_sword], 100, game_enemies.bandit)

  You must give two descriptions for this room type as the description will change depending on if the enemy is alive or not.
 The 'enemy' argument is the enemy you want to be in the room - you will need to reference your ```game_enemies.py``` file for this as shown.
-At this stage it is not recommended to use the same enemy in different rooms as this could lead to confusions in the code - of course, there is nothing stopping you from creating two enemies with exactly the same names, descriptions and stats.
-Also note that you cannot have more than one enemy in a room although there is no reason why you could not get creative and create a group of enemies as a single enemy in the enemies file - a 'a mob of bandits,' for example.
+At this stage it is not recommended to use the same enemy in different rooms as this could lead to confusions in the code - of course, there is nothing stopping you from creating two enemies with exactly the same names, descriptions and stats (but different IDs).
+Also note that you cannot have more than one enemy in a room although there is no reason why you could not get creative and create a 'fake' group of enemies as a single enemy in the enemies file - a 'a mob of bandits,' for example.
 If the player kills the enemy in the room, it will behave as a normal loot room; they can only pick up and drop items once the enemy has been killed so you can easily create the impression that the enemy has dropped the items left in the room.

  The final room type is the victory room - this room will cause the player to win when they enter it and thus end the game.
 It is recommended to create at least one room of this type as the player will not be able to end the game other than by dying otherwise.
 It does not require an inventory or tile currency amount: